datatrail-jhu/01_chromebookintro/manuscript/03_android.md

 ![Search for the Slack App](images/03_android/03_chromebookintro_android-8.png)

 However one key difference is that if you click on the _Slack_ icon and open the app then you will see that it does not open in a browser window.
 Android Apps are not Chrome Apps so are not accessed through the web browser.
-In this case, they will open in a separate window so that you can use them.
+In this case, they will open in a separate window.
 Even though they don't open in a web browser, many apps, including _Slack_, still require an internet connection to be fully functional.
 Others may be more useful when used entirely offline.